We have information you must know before you buy the Flex.

 The Flex has three rows of seats, with a standard 2-3-2 layout or optional 2-2-2 configuration.
 It's built on a passenger-car platform, as opposed to that of a body-on-frame truck, and thus has the basic stance and friendly driving characteristics of a car.

-Fuel economy is an EPA-estimated 17/24 mpg City/Highway for a front-wheel-drive Flex, 16/22 mpg for an all-wheel-drive model, and that's on Regular 87 octane gasoline.
+Fuel economy is an EPA-estimated 17/24 mpg City/Highway for a front-wheel-drive Flex, 16/22 mpg for the base-engine all-wheel-drive model, and that's on Regular 87 octane gasoline.

-For 2010, the major change for the Flex is the availability of Ford's strong EcoBoost turbocharged 3.5-liter V6 engine.
+The Flex offers a choice of V6 engines: the relatively conventional 3.5-liter Duratec, and the more powerful 3.5-liter EcoBoost.
 EcoBoost utilizes advanced turbocharging technology to deliver the fuel efficiency of a smaller engine with the power and performance of a larger engine.
 EcoBoost includes two turbochargers and direct fuel injection.
-The 3.5-liter V6 EcoBoost engine in the Flex is rated at 355 horsepower and 350 pound-feet of torque, yet with no penalty in fuel economy compared to the standard non-EcoBoost 3.5-liter V6, which is rated at 262 horsepower.
-In the Flex, the EcoBoost engine will be available only with all-wheel drive.
+The 3.5-liter V6 EcoBoost engine in the Flex is rated at 355 horsepower and 350 pound-feet of torque, yet with little penalty in fuel economy compared to the standard non-EcoBoost 3.5-liter V6, which is rated at 262 horsepower.
+In the Flex, the EcoBoost engine is available only with all-wheel drive.

 The Ford Flex looks boxy, in an attention-getting and stylish sort of way, but boxy nonetheless.
 The hood and roof are long and flat, the windshield stands tall and proud, corners are squared-off, side body panels are vertical, side glass is nearly vertical, and the tailgate could be plotted with a T-square.
 The overall box shape suggests interior room and maximum space utilization.
 Many would also find the shape honest, simple and elegant.